Updated: 27 Mar 2026

 -

-The Customer instructs the Company to process Customer's Personal Data.
+The Customer instructs the Company to process Customer Personal Data.

 -